High Melton

-High Melton is a village and civil parish in the Metropolitan Borough of Doncaster in South Yorkshire, England.
-It has a population of 339. reducing to 300 at the 2011 Census.
+High Melton is a village and civil parish in the City of Doncaster in South Yorkshire, England.
+It had a population of 339 in 2001, reducing to 300 at the 2011 Census.

+History

 In August 2019, 13 men and women fell ill after accidentally ingesting cannabis concealed in cakes during a national festival for metal detectorists called 'Coil to the Soil'.